Skip to main content

 If the H-1B Change of Status has been added into a student's F-1 SEVIS immigration record, the record will show that a Change of Status application is pending and will provide a USCIS receipt number.
 The company's information is not included.

-Each year there are students for whom and H-1B has been filed and selected in the lottery but no notation appears in the F-1 SEVIS immigration record.
-The only way to know for sure that the H-1B Change of Status application that was filed on your behalf was selected in the random lottery is if your company has received a mailed I-797C Receipt Notice from USCIS.
+Each year there are students for whom an H-1B has been filed and selected in the lottery but no notation appears in the F-1 SEVIS immigration record.
+The only way to know for sure that the H-1B Change of Status application that was filed on your behalf was selected in the lottery is if your company has received an I-797C Receipt Notice from USCIS.
 The only proof that an H-1B case was not selected in the lottery is when the case is returned from USCIS to the attorney that filed on behalf of your company.
 You should continue to be in touch with your company and their immigration attorneys with questions about the H-1B process.

 The only way to know for sure that the H-1B Change of Status application that was filed on your behalf was selected in the random lottery is if your company has received a mailed I-797C Receipt Notice from USCIS.
 The notation in your SEVIS record is a good indication, but is not a guarantee that the H-1B was selected.
 You should continue to be in touch with your company and their immigration attorneys with questions about the H-1B process.